mrquincle/horizon/README.md

 ### UART

 The serial port, labelled UART, on the mother board spits out data in incredible fast rate.
+The thing I use (the Saleae) cannot keep up on 10 MHz.
+I am only used to slow robots apparently, because that's not something I've seen before on a UART.

 ![UART](https://raw.github.com/mrquincle/horizon/master/pictures/logic_analyser.png)